Charlotte Neighborhood

 Frequently Asked Questions About Plaza Midwood

-What is the average home price in Plaza Midwood?
+What is the average home price in Plaza Midwood Charlotte NC?

-Plaza Midwood's median home price is approximately $550,000.
-Prices range from $350,000 for smaller bungalows needing updates to over $900,000 for renovated historic homes and new construction.
-The neighborhood offers relative value compared to South End or Myers Park while maintaining excellent walkability and authentic.
+Plaza Midwood's median home price is about $550,000.
+Prices range from $350,000 for smaller bungalows to over $900,000 for renovated historic homes.
+The neighborhood offers strong value versus South End or Myers Park.
+Walkability and character drive steady appreciation.

 What schools serve Plaza Midwood?

 Plaza Midwood is served by Charlotte-Mecklenburg Schools (CMS).
-Elementary schools include Plaza Midwood Elementary (A-rated) and Shamrock Gardens Elementary.
-Middle schools include Eastway Middle and Alexander Graham Middle.
-High school students attend Garinger High School or may attend Myers Park High School depending on specific.
+Plaza Midwood Elementary (A-rated), Shamrock Gardens, Eastway Middle, Alexander Graham Middle.
+High school: Garinger or Myers Park depending on assignment zones.
+Private options nearby.

 Is Plaza Midwood walkable?

-What are the best restaurants in Plaza Midwood?
+What are the best restaurants and spots in Plaza Midwood?

 What types of homes are in Plaza Midwood?